Rounding it up

 "In reality, the right time to start saving for retirement is when — and only when — interest-bearing loans have been repaid."

 Think about it this way.
 If you have a car loan, credit card, or mortgage, you are paying interest every year on that loan.
 The average interest payments for a typical household are $8,000 a year.
 And that is just the interest paid for borrowing and does not include the principal payments.
 Currently, the interest paid in saving accounts or money markets is zero to negative.
 So, what is the point of saving for retirement when you have loans costing you 4% to 30% interest?

 And sure, money placed in a retirement account could also be invested in stocks, bonds, or other financial instruments.
 However, all those investments come with risks of future losses.
 Markets are volatile and you run the risk of losing money that could have been used to pay off debt.

-The best strategy is to find ways to save money in the present, earn some interest (with KOHO, you can earn 1.2% interest on your entire account!), and pay off loans until you’ve rid yourself of interest payments.
+The best strategy is to find ways to save money in the present, earn some interest (with KOHO, you can earn up to 4.5% interest on your entire account!), and pay off loans until you’ve rid yourself of interest payments.
 This is the most robust and safest way to build a foundation towards a secure retirement.